cheesyminecart/blog-astro-v3/src/content/blog/excalibur-lost-review.md

 _Obligatory spoiler warning!_

-Glynn Stewart's Excalibur Lost, though one of his older books,
+Glynn Stewart's Excalibur Lost, though one of his older books, is a hidden gem that sci-fi diehards should pick up at least once in their lives.
+It's short, it's got class - and it's brimming with adventure.

 _Warning!
 Spoilers._